Thursday, 29 August 2024

 Another IOC update and another two ticks lost

 So the IOC have released update 14.2 and within it lies bad news for British listers.
-All Redpolls have been listed as one taxa so having preciously lost the split of Arctic Redpoll which was considered two species, Couse's Arctic Redpoll (Acanthis hornemanni exilipes) and Hornemann's Arctic Redpoll (Acanthis hornemanni) and then was lumped into one species of Arctic Redpoll following a new study led by The university of Colerado - Boulder the IOC have now lumped both Arctic Redpoll and indeed the Common or Mealy Redpoll (Acanthis Flammea) into one single group of all Redpolls namely (Acanthis Caberet)
+All Redpolls have been listed as one taxa so having previously lost the split of Arctic Redpoll which was considered two species, Couse's Arctic Redpoll (Acanthis hornemanni exilipes) and Hornemann's Arctic Redpoll (Acanthis hornemanni) and then lumped into one species of Arctic Redpoll following a new study led by The university of Colerado - Boulder the IOC have now lumped both Arctic Redpoll and indeed the Common or Mealy Redpoll (Acanthis Flammea) and Lesser Redpolls (Acanthis Caberet) and have opted for one species now which they call simply Redpoll (Acanthis Flammea)

 The IOC update states that they will now treat all Redpoll taxa as one conspecific with the English name Redpoll. "following Chesser et al 2024 based on genomic homogeneity phenotypic variation, overlapping habitat, and lack of evidence of prolonged isolation (Mason and Taylor 2015 Funk et al 2021"